On this page

 The active members figure could include members who were only active for part of the year.

-The governance structure theme is designed to show the number of master trusts, schemes with non-associated employers, a growth area following automatic enrolment, and also to separate out those schemes which have been created by employers (unbundled) from those which have been purchased from a pension provider (bundled), and have all services provided by related corporate entities.
+The governance structure theme is designed to show the number of master trusts, (schemes with non-associated employers), which has been a growth since the introduction of automatic enrolment, and also to separate out those schemes that have been created by employers (unbundled) from those which have been purchased from a pension provider (bundled), and have all services provided by related corporate entities.

-Last year we started incorporating email addresses into this data cleaning process.
-So if a scheme provides an individual’s name as their administrator, we then check the email address for that individual and, if relevant, we assign that scheme to the appropriate company.
+Last year, we started incorporating email addresses into this data cleaning process, so if a scheme provides an individual’s name as their administrator, we then check the email address for that individual and, if relevant, assign that scheme to the appropriate company.
 This reduces the number of unknown schemes.